pu2clr/SI4735/extras/BOARD_NE928_10A_V_01 /README.md

 # About the board NE928-10A V:01

 This board is an AM (MW) and FM receiver.
 It is based on Si4730.
 The Si4735 Arduino Library is compatible with it.
-Unlike the PL102B, a very similar board and also supported by the Si4735 Arduino Library, this board does not support SW.
+Unlike the PL102B, a very similar board based on Si4730 and also supported by the Si4735 Arduino Library, the NE928-10A does not support SW.
 The photos bellow show the NE928-10A V:01.

 ## NE928-10A V:01 pinout